bytedance/Elkeid/agent/README.md

 If you want to enable the Driver Plugin again, just [restore the configuration file](#create-config-file).

 ## License
-ByteDance-HIDS Agent are distributed under the Apache-2.0 license.
+AgentSmith-HIDS Agent are distributed under the Apache-2.0 license.